 What is a Marketing Strategy for Plastic Surgery Practices?

 When building a strategy for marketing your plastic surgery practice, three things must be considered: the age of the practice, the location of the practice, and the size of the practice.

-Size & Number of Procedures - The more services your practice offers, the more competition it will have with other plastic, cosmetic, derm, and medspa practices.
+Size & Number of Procedures: The more services your practice offers, the more competition it will have with other plastic, cosmetic, dermatology, and medspa practices.
 Each procedure offered will need a specific marketing strategy to get more patients inquiring about this procedure.